EmuDeck/emudeck.github.io/docs/emulators/steamos/rmg.md

 * `64DD_IPL_JP.n64`
 * `64DD_IPL_DEV.n64`

+**Note:**

+* The BIOS must be named exactly as above.
+BIOS with any deviations from the above **will not** work.
+Make sure you have the proper casing, characters, and spelling.
+* BIOS must be placed in `Emulation/bios`.
+If you create a sub-folder, the BIOS will not be picked up and Nintendo 64DD games **will not** work.

 ***

 For the following games, place the Nintendo 64DD ROM in `Emulation/roms/n64dd`, **no** additional set-up is required.
 These games are plug and play.